Factsheet on stepped retirement pensions

-The first stage is the life-long old-age pension, which covers the statutory minimum benefits.
+The first level consists of the life-long old-age pension, which covers the statutory minimum benefits.
 The second stage is a pension that is paid out for 20 years and whose residual value is paid out to survivors in the event of death.
 The third level works analogously to the second, but the payout period is 10 years, which results in a higher monthly pension.

 At the time of retirement, all parts of the pension are fixed as binding.
 The total old-age pension is therefore derived from the pension components for up to three levels:

-- Lifelong pension, which is extended beyond all levels and must include the statutory minimum benefit;
+- Lifelong pension share, which is extended beyond all levels and must include the statutory minimum benefit (BVG minimum);

 - Continuing part of the second-level pension, which is paid out until the 20th pension reference year is completed;